serebrov/serebrov.github.io-hugo/content/posts/2012-04-03-vim-replace-word-with-yanked-text.md

 url: "/html/2012-04-03-vim-replace-word-with-yanked-text.html"
 ---

-It is ofen useful to copy let's say `new_name` to clipboard and then replace one or more ocurrences of `old_name` with it.
+It is often useful to copy, let's say `new_name`, to clipboard and then replace one or more occurrences of `old_name` with it.
 We can use `:%s/new_name/old_name/g` for that, but sometimes it is more convenient to go over the text and do replacements "manually".

 A possible way to do that in `vim` is: